ivandardi/StreamNotificationBot/README.md

 * Listing a channel's streamers:
     * `snb?{service} list channel`
     * Example: `snb?{service} list #general`

+Note that to manage a Discord channel subscription, you need one of the following:
+  - The "Manage Channels" permission
+  - The "Notification Manager" role

 ## Running the bot

 To invoke the bot, be in the root directory and execute